Keerthana2701/Open-source-Models-using-GROQ-API/README.md

-Model  : Gemma from GROQ API
+Model  : Gemma from GROQ API .

-Extract text from PDF file using Pypdf
+Extract text from PDF file using Pypdf .

-Feed the text to model and get the summary
+Feed the text to model and get the summary..

 Model evaluation using : BERT and COSINE SIMILARITY